-LAST UPDATED 11/19 – As further developments on COVID-19 become available, we will provide updates here to keep you informed and safe.
-Please continue to follow our website and social media for up-to-date information.
-We encourage you to also opt-in to the Franklin County Emergency Management text updates – text COVID19FC to 888777 to receive – and to follow The Centers for Disease Control and Prevention (CDC) for more information.
+LAST UPDATED 1/29 – As further developments on COVID-19 become available, we will provide updates here to keep you informed and safe.
+Please continue to follow our website, Facebook and Instagram social for up-to-date information.
+We encourage you to also follow both the Ohio Department of Health (ODH) and The Centers for Disease Control and Prevention (CDC) for more information.

 As your physician providers, we understand that COVID-19 has created a frightening and totally unexpected dimension to your healthcare.
-The virus has altered all of our expectations as to what the experience is between a patient and their physician.
-It has changed all of us; not just how we approach your safety, but the safety of your entire health care team.
 Your health and wellbeing – both physical and emotional – is our ultimate goal, and to that end, we encourage you to discuss all your concerns openly with your physician.
 We are your advocates and are here for you.
 We are all in this journey together.

 We also recommend continuing to follow the CDC’s COVID-19 guidelines:

-Thank you for your patience and consideration with all of the changes that have occurred over the past several weeks.
+Thank you for your patience and consideration with all of the changes that have occurred over the past several months.
 Our entire staff at Avina Women’s Care is dedicated to keeping you healthy and well as we move forward during these uncertain times.
-We will continue to update the website regularly regarding the latest health care announcements.